How to Make Microphone Sound Great – 5 Best OBS Filters

 2. Expander

-Once the Compressor is added, it dealt with one problem but created another.
-By boosting the audio level when the voice is quieter, the compressor also boosted all the surrounding noise you produce, including the keyboard typing.
+Once the Compressor is added, it resolves one issue but creates another.
+By increasing the audio level when the voice is quieter, the compressor also amplifies all the surrounding noise you produce, including the sound of keyboard typing.

-To deal with this issue, you can simply add another very useful filter, which is Expander.
-This filter will let you customize the way you want your microphone to pick up and let the sound through from a certain level.
+To address this issue, you can easily add another highly useful filter, known as Expander.
+This filter allows you to customize how your microphone picks up sound and lets it through from a specific level.

-In simpler words, background noise that is lower than a certain level will not be picked up by your microphone.
+In simpler terms, background noise below a specific level will not be detected by your microphone.

-To add the Expander filter, click the cog icon again and go to Filters.
-Click on the “+” sign and choose Expander.
+To add the Expander filter, click the cog icon again and navigate to Filters.
+Click on the “+” sign and select Expander.

 expander

-First, you need to set up the settings to begin the adjustment:
+First, you need to configure the settings to start the adjustment:

-• Threshold all the way to the left
+• Threshold adjusted all the way to the left

 expander settings

-When the Threshold is at 0, every sound you make will trigger the microphone.
+When the Threshold is set to 0, every sound you produce will activate the microphone.

-Now, to remove this issue, simply stop talking and make some other lower noise, such as keyboard typing, while dragging the Threshold to the right.
+To resolve this issue, simply stop talking and create a lower noise, such as typing on a keyboard, while dragging the Threshold to the right.

-Once you notice that the mic has stopped picking up the noise in the Audio Mixer down below, you can stop adjusting the Threshold.
+Once you see that the mic has ceased picking up noise in the Audio Mixer below, you can stop adjusting the Threshold.

 Expander Threshold

-Just like before, this could cause another issue, such as the first letter of the words you say being cut off, but you can fiddle with the Expander to fix that as well.
+As before, this could lead to another issue, such as the first letter of the words you say being cut off.
+However, you can adjust the Expander to resolve that as well.

-Simply reduce the Threshold again, or decrease the Ratio until you are satisfied.
+Simply lower the Threshold again or reduce the Ratio until you are satisfied.

 3. VST Filter

-Now, if you want to make your voice sound more natural, rather than being heard like you’re talking on the phone, you can use the VST filter
+To make your voice sound more natural, instead of resembling a phone conversation, you can use the VST filter

-This filter isn’t included in OBS per se, so you will need to download it.
-You can get it from the Voxengo website, the link will be in the description below.
+This filter is not included in OBS itself, so you will need to download it separately.
+You can obtain it from the Voxengo website; the link will be in the description below.

 VST Filter

-After you download the VST, install it anywhere.
-It doesn’t have to be in the same spot as the OBS.
-OBS will automatically find it on its own.
+After downloading the VST, you can install it anywhere; it does not need to be in the same location as OBS.
+OBS will automatically detect it on its own.

-To add VST to OBS, simply repeat the steps like for the previous two filters.
-Go to Filters, click on the “+” sign, and choose VST you installed from the drop-down menu.
+To add a VST to OBS, simply follow the same steps as for the previous two filters.
+Go to Filters, click on the “+” sign, and select the VST you installed from the drop-down menu.

-Now let’s click on the VST filter and a new window will pop up.
-Here, you can adjust the settings, which I will not explain at the moment, since it will be different for every microphone you use.
+Now, let’s click on the VST filter, and a new window will appear.
+Here, you can adjust the settings, which I will not explain at this time, as they will vary for each microphone you use.

-Simply fiddle with the sliders and test it out until you are happy with how it sounds.
-If you want to reset the sliders, you can just double-click on the slider you want to reset, and it will return to its default position.
+Simply adjust the sliders and experiment until you are satisfied with the sound.
+If you wish to reset a slider, simply double-click on the slider you want to reset, and it will return to its default position.

 vst panel